Special wildlife reserves

 Cultural resources and values

 The assessment of Indigenous cultural resources and values is founded on the intent and principles of the Nature Conservation Act 1992, the Aboriginal Cultural Heritage Act 2003 and the Torres Strait Islander Cultural Heritage Act 2003, which recognise that First Nations Peoples are the primary guardians, keepers and knowledge-holders of their cultural heritage.
-First Nations Peoples are actively engaged in cultural heritage assessments on proposed special wildlife reserves and facilitate the identification of Aboriginal and Torres Strait Islander cultural heritage, including the exceptional cultural resources and values of the area.
+First Nations Peoples are actively engaged in cultural heritage assessments on proposed special wildlife reserves and facilitate the identification of Aboriginal and Torres Strait Islander cultural heritage, including the exceptional cultural significance of the area.

 The assessment of non-Indigenous cultural resources and values is guided by the provisions of the Nature Conservation Act 1992, the Queensland Heritage Act 1992, and the knowledge and expertise of cultural heritage specialists within the Queensland Government.